You have probably heard about the term “virtual patching”. This term was first used by IPS (Intrusion Prevention System) vendors many years ago.

 Solutions like Patchstack allow you to create rules on how the traffic flows on all your sites when specific conditions are met, but virtual patches are usually crafted by a dedicated security team.

-After you've added your site it will take roughly 10 minutes before the data starts showing up on the dashboard and the individual site page.
-In order to see the data of a specific site, find the Sites tab on the left menu and click on the site of your choosing.
+After you’ve added your site it will take roughly 10 minutes before the data starts showing up on the dashboard and the individual site page.
+In order to see the data of a specific site, find the My Apps tab on the left menu and click on the site of your choosing.

 To check which security modules are attached to your sites find the Firewall tab on your left side menu.